dCache/dcache-book2/config-hsm.md

 Configuring pools to interact with a Tertiary Storage System
 ============================================================

-The `executable` interacting with the Tertiary Storage System (TSS), as described in the chapter above, has to be provided to DCACHE on all pools connected to the TSS.
-The `executable`, either a script or a binary, has to be made `executable` for the user, DCACHE is running as, on that host.
+The `executable` interacting with the Tertiary Storage System (TSS), as described in the chapter above, has to be provided to dCache on all pools connected to the TSS.
+The `executable`, either a script or a binary, has to be made `executable` for the user, dCache is running as, on that host.

-The following files have to be modified to allow DCACHE to interact with the TSS.
+The following files have to be modified to allow dCache to interact with the TSS.

 -   The **/var/lib/dcache/config/poolmanager.conf** file (one per system)
 -   The pool layout file (one per pool host)